-Whereas most of an animal’s sensory neurons will react to a broad range of sensations, such as poking, pinching or prodding, the scientists found this was not the case in these mice.
+Whereas most of an animal’s sensory neurons will react to a broad range of sensations, such as poking, pinching, or prodding, the scientists found this was not the case in these mice.
 They found that the only sensation to stimulate a specific neuron was gently stroking the mice.

 The skin is full of receptors that respond to different kinds of touch.
 There are two categories of receptors.
 These are large nerve fibers and much smaller fibers.

-The large receptors transmit information to the brain, such as the position of our arms and legs, and how we recognize objects with our fingers.
+The large receptors transmit information to the brain, such as our arms and legs’ position and how we recognize objects with our fingers.

-The smaller receptors react to smaller impulses, such as if a fly lands on you, and also to pain.
+The smaller receptors react to smaller impulses, such as if a fly lands on you.
+They also recognize pain.
 These smaller fibers are known as C fibers.
 There is a smaller sub-category of fibers that track the sensation of being stroked.

 Most domestic animals enjoy being petted.
 This does, however, differ from one mammal to another as to how much.

-If we take the example of a cat and a dog, neither of them can reach the top of their head with their paws or their tongue.
-By being stroked in this area, we are reaching an area that they are unable to scratch themselves.
-Dogs and cat crave attention, and by stroking and petting them, we are giving them this.
+If we take the example of a cat and a dog, neither can reach the top of their head with their paws or tongue.
+By being stroked in this area, we reach an area that they are unable to scratch themselves.
+Dogs and cats crave attention, and by stroking and petting them, we are giving them this.